 The Admirals Invest.MT5 account may be more suited for this particular investment strategy as it allows you to buy physical shares, collect dividend payments with zero account maintenance fees, and offers trading commissions starting at just $0.02 per share with minimum transaction fees of just $1 on US stocks.

 You can also stay up to date with all the latest market trends through the Admirals Spotlight webinar series.
 Three times a week, three professional traders talk through the markets, providing you with the latest insights and strategies to use.

 Register for your complimentary spot today by clicking on the banner below: ▼▼▼

-What are the current Dogs of the Dow for 2021?
+What are Dogs of the Dow for 2023?

 Why invest in the Dogs of the Dow with Admirals?

-If you are thinking of taking a long-term view on the stock market and would like to invest in public companies from around the world, including the Dogs of the Dow for 2020, you may consider the Invest.MT5 account where you can enjoy benefits such as:
+If you are thinking of taking a long-term view of the stock market and would like to invest in public companies from around the world you may consider the Invest.MT5 account where you can enjoy benefits such as:

 ✅ The ability to invest in thousands of stocks and exchange traded funds (ETFs) from 15 of the largest stock exchanges in the world.